derecalliance/policies/README.md

-# GitHub Configuration
+# DeRec Alliance Policies
-Default GitHub configuration for the DeRec Alliance organization
+Policy Library for the DeRec Alliance organization